 Magalia Fire Center

 The Magalia Fire Center opened in 1978 as a CCC/CAL FIRE Center.
-The center closed in 2003, then reopened in May 2016 housing up to 60 residential Corpsmembers who provide fire prevention and protection, and work on natural resource projects in the surrounding community.
+The center closed in 2003, then reopened in May 2016 housing more than 70 residential Corpsmembers who provide fire prevention and protection, and work on natural resource projects in the surrounding community.

 Young adults are assigned to the Magalia Fire Center, located in Butte County, from all over California.
 For most Corpsmembers, it’s the first time they have lived near mountains, operated a chain saw, or worked in a commercial kitchen.
 Corpsmembers can choose to participate in the Magalia Fire Center’s Wildland Firefighting Program or its Culinary Program.
 No previous experience is necessary.